modelfoxdotdev/modelfox/crates/www/content/docs_guides/run_the_app_on_your_own_server/post.md

 "title": "Run the App on Your Own Server."
 }

-If you do not want to use the cloud hosted tangram app at https://app.tangram.dev, you can run it yourself!
+If you do not want to use the cloud hosted modelfox app at https://app.modelfox.dev, you can run it yourself!

-To get started, install the Tangram CLI and run `tangram app`.
+To get started, install the ModelFox CLI and run `modelfox app`.
 This runs the app in a configuration suitable for testing on a single computer.
 It stores data in the local filesystem and in a local SQLite database.

 To run the app in production, you will need:

 - A PostgreSQL database.
 - An S3-compatible storage bucket.
 - An SMTP server such as Amazon SES.
 - A license.
-Send us an email at hello@tangram.dev to purchase one.
+Send us an email at hello@modelfox.dev to purchase one.

 ## Configuration

-The tangram app is configured with a JSON file.
+The modelfox app is configured with a JSON file.
 You can pass a path to a configuration file with the `--config` flag.
-Otherwise, the app will look for a configuration file at `tangram/app.json` in your operating system's standard configuration directory:
+Otherwise, the app will look for a configuration file at `modelfox/app.json` in your operating system's standard configuration directory:

 | Platform | Location                             | Example                                  |
 | -------- | ------------------------------------ | ---------------------------------------- |